jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>  DEPLOY_RAILWAY

-`✠ IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON ✠`
+`IF YOU HAVE YOUR RAILWAY ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON RAILWAY WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON`